 Paige Comstock Cunningham, JD, PhD, is the executive director of The Center for Bioethics & Human Dignity.
 She is Chairman of the Board of Trustees at Taylor University, and a member of the Advisory Board of the Wheaton Center for Faith, Politics, and Economics.
 Cunningham is an affiliate profess of law and bioethics at Trinity Law School and Trinity Graduate School.
 She was an adjunct instructor at Wheaton College for eight years.

-Cunningham lectures regularly and has published numerous articles, editorials, and book chapters in the areas of law, bioethics, and public policy, and has testified before congressional committees at the state and national level, and has appeared frequently on radio and television, and has a regular commentary on Moody Radio, Everyday Bioethics.
+Cunningham lectures regularly and has published numerous articles, editorials, and book chapters in the areas of law, bioethics, and public policy.
+She has testified before national and state legislative committees, and is interviewed regularly on radio, print, and online.
+She contributes quarterly columns to Dignitas and Salvo.

-She is married to Jay Cunningham.
-They have three children and three grandchildren.
+Paige is married to Jay Cunningham.
+They have three adult children and five grandchildren.